hachibeeDI/dsHelper-haxe/README.md

-this is just a helper not a Monadic DSL
+this is just a helper to use Haxe's Option like a Scala.